newrelic/docs-website/src/data-dictionary/events/NrAiSignal/resetCause.md

   - NrAiSignal
 ---

 For reset events only.
-It's the reason why the evaluation stream was reset.
+NrAiSignal indicates suppression as a `resetCause` when New Relic has had internal problems and alerts have been suppressed to avoid a wave of false alerts.